airpair/chatroom-of-requirement/post.md

 ```
 $ npm init
-$ npm install --save engine.io primus rethinkdb endex express jade bluebird
+$ npm install --save engine.io primus rethinkdb endex express jade
 ```

 I described `rethinkdb`, `engine.io`, and `primus` above.
-Of the other four, `express` is used to simplify writing the plain HTTP routes of our app, `jade` is used for simplifying our HTML syntax, `endex` is used for simplifying our database initialization, and `bluebird` is used for constructing our own async promises.
+Of the other three, `express` is used to simplify writing the plain HTTP routes of our app, `jade` is used for simplifying our HTML syntax, and `endex` is used for simplifying our database initialization.

 (Note that you may have to specify `rethinkdb@2.0.0` in the `npm install` command arguments, due to